How to Conduct Effective Post-Project Reviews

 Step 4: Identify What Could Have Gone Better

-What obstacles did we face?
+What obstacles did we face, and how were they handled?

-Were there any delays or miscommunications?
+Were there delays or miscommunications?

 Keywords to Include: